sosise/sosise-docs/database/getting-started.md

 - `Oracle`
 - `Amazon Redshift`

-> Please visit [knex website](http://knexjs.org) for full documentation.
+For complete documentation, kindly visit the [Knex.js website](http://knexjs.org).

 ## Configuration
-The configuration for Sosise database services is located in your application's `src/config/database.ts` configuration file.
-In this file, you may define all of your database connections, as well as specify which connection should be used by default.
-Most of the configuration options within this file are driven by the values of your application's environment variables.
-Examples for most of Sosise supported database systems are provided in this file.
+You can find the configuration for Sosise database services in your application's `src/config/database.ts` configuration file.
+This file allows you to define all your database connections and specify the default connection.
+The configuration options primarily depend on your application's environment variables.
+Examples for most of the Sosise-supported database systems are included in this file.

 ## Usage
-As an example we will take a look at a simple repository that is responsible for database interaction:
+We will illustrate database interaction using a simple repository example:

 ```typescript
 import Database from 'sosise-core/build/Database/Database';